Hello and welcome to my site. I am a counsellor in Bristol and online.

 What to expect in an intro session

-I will ask you what you would like to get from counselling eg, to feel less anxious, to feel happier within yourself, to be less self-critical, to be more confident, to move on from a break-up, to process a bereavement.
-If you don't know what you would like to get from counselling, that's fine too and completely normal.
-Defining what the problem is might be part of the work we do.
+We might start to discuss goals for therapy: to feel less anxious, to learn to communicate better, to be less self-critical, to be more confident, to move on from a break-up, to process a bereavement.
+If you don't have an immediate goal, that's fine too and completely normal.
+Defining what the problems are might be part of the work we do.

 Perhaps you are aware of how things that have happened in the past are affecting you now?
 In the intro session I might also invite you to tell me a little of your personal history.
 Essentially, I will just want to start to get to know you.